FortiGate

 end

-Consider tuning these counters with the two following criteria:
+Consider tuning these counters with the following two criteria:

 • Time to detect a real BGP peer failure.

-• Maximum time allowed for a restart time.
+• Maximum time allowed for a restart.

 Note:

-When graceful-restart is enabled it will delay the time at which a real network/peer failure will be detected, and as a consequence, this will end up in a downtime that can be as long as the graceful-restart-time.
+When graceful-restart is enabled, it will delay the time at which a real network/peer failure will be detected, and as a consequence, this will end up in a downtime that can be as long as the graceful-restart-time.

 Verification.